MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/internationalcmdlets/Set-WinSystemLocale.md

 ```

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### CultureInfo

 An object that contains a BCP-47 tag to specify the system locale for the current computer.
-For more information about the CultureInfo object, see CultureInfo Classhttp://go.microsoft.com/fwlink/?LinkID=242306.
+For more information about the CultureInfo object, see [CultureInfo Class](http://go.microsoft.com/fwlink/?LinkID=242306).

 ## OUTPUTS